jefflab/khan-exercises/README.md

 	<!-- Random number 11 to 20. -->
 	<var id="SPEED1">11 + rand(9)</var>

-Note that you have access to all the properties and methods provided by that JavaScript Math object.
+Note that you have access to all the properties and methods provided by the JavaScript Math object.
 The full list of which can be found here:

 https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math